Roodkapje is Rotterdam's local laboratory for

 ART X LIVE X FOOD and everything in between

 Our art program is dynamic, riotous and multi-voiced at heart.
-The collective experiments by the Hamburger Community residents make this heart beat.
+The Happenings organized by the Hamburger Community residents make this heart beat.
+We are interested in the intersections of art, activism, and wonder.
+Here, we see the Happening as an art form full of playful, disruptive and subversive potential.

-Residents are chosen through a yearly Open Call, often published just before Summer.
-If you would like to get more information about this residency please contact love@roodkapje.org
+Residents are chosen through a yearly Open Call, published at the end of the year.
+For more information about the residency, please contact love@roodkapje.org

 The members of this year’s residency are: